 Here I have knowingly condensed a very dense article, and I could have told you more about the contents of the Digest.
 Baldi succeeds in his really long article in giving both a very detailed description of the manuscript itself and a detailed story in nuce of the documented presence of this utterly remarkable manuscript.
 The sudden surfacing of the Digest in the eleventh century remains one of the most enigmatic and most influential events in Western legal history.

 Of the remarkable archival records edited by Baldi I will give here just one example.
-At pp. 160-161 Baldi gives as document XIX a fragment of the seventeenth-century study by Giuseppe Averani (1662-1738) from a manuscript kept at the BML.
+At pp. 160-161 Baldi gives as document XIX a fragment of the eighteenth-century study by Giuseppe Averani (1662-1738) from the Ashburnham manuscript kept at the BML.
 Baldi cites Averani, a most versatile scholar who teached law in Pisa, on more occasions.
 Here Averani discusses one of the most curious and intriguing habits of medieval lawyers citing the Digest, the use of the abbreviation ff.
 Even the great German scholar Hermann Kantorowicz was at a loss for a clear explanation in his Über die Entstehung der Digestenvulgata.
 Ergänzungen zu Mommsen (1910), originally an article in the Zeitschrift der Savigny-Stiftung für Rechtsgeschichte 43 (1909) and 44 (1910).
 I have my own opinion about a solution for this riddle, but Averani came already with a very simple and elegant explanation for the origin of this habit.
 In his view medieval lawyers originally used the Greek letter Π (pi) when referring to the Digest or Pandectae.
 Because medieval people did not understand Greek – this, however, is a rude generalization – the two vertical lines and the horizontal line on top of them got transformed into two f’s.
 It remains to be shown by palaeographers and calligraphers whether this scribal transformation is indeed so easy to realize, but for me Averani’s explanation rings true.
 By sheer coincidence I read today a notice about the Palaeographia website and the beta version of the Graphoskop, a new tool to assist the analysis of historical handwriting.
 It will take some time before such tools can be used with confidence.

 A host of scholars has studied the Codex Florentinus.
 Baldi’s article shows graphically how many skills they need to study this manuscript in depth.
 In fact the modern study of it shows in a nutshell how disciplines in the humanities not only can work together, but more strongly that only by combining forces and accumulated knowledge, methods and tools such study will remain fruitful.
 Dealing with a number of both modern and classical languages is here a condition sine qua non.
 I have added a link to Baldi’s article on my webpage concerning medieval law, where you will find Baldi in the company of scholars as Wolfgang Kaiser, Tammo Wallinga and others who have studied and will continue studying the Florentine Pandette anew for our times.
 In view of threatening – and actually happening – drastic cuts in funding of both legal history departments and the humanities in general one might doubt whether future generations will be able to acquire or assemble all qualities needed to follow in their footsteps.
 Nani super humeros gigantum, dwarfs on the shoulders of giants, is a proverbial expression from the twelfth century that well may revive.